zcutlip/broken_abandoned/part_14/README.md

-##Broken, Abandoned, and Forgotten Code, Part 13
+##Broken, Abandoned, and Forgotten Code, Part 14

-This code corresponds with [part 13](http://shadow-file.blogspot.com) of the Broken, Abandoned, and Forgotten Code series.
-In this part we build a stage 1 firmware image that will circumvent the Netgear R6200 UPnP daemon's broken update code and, after rebooting, will download and flash a stage 2 image.
+This code corresponds with [part 14](http://shadow-file.blogspot.com) of the Broken, Abandoned, and Forgotten Code series.
+In this part we build the second stage firmware image that will be flashed to the device by stage 1 and, after rebooting, will provide a remote root session.

+There have been substantial changes to the part 14 code from the previous part.
+While ``setfirmware.py`` is still present, there is a new exploit script, ``firmware_exploit.py``.
+This script uses classes declared in the former.
+It also provides the various connect-back servers you require to serve connections to the first and second stage payloads.
+It requires to command line arguments.
+Instead, configuration parameters are specified in ``environment.py``, which is thoroughly documented.

-A build system to create the stage 1 firmware image can be found in payload-src.
+A build system to create the stage 1 and 2 firmware images can be found in payload-src.
 However, there are a few pieces I didn't include due to licensing.

 * Kernel image (proprietary Netgear EULA)
 * Root filesystem (proprietary Netgear EULA)